acook/blacklight/README.markdown

 - native queue type for inter-thread communication
 - stack-oriented programming
 - concatenative programming
-- objects with prototypical delgation *(planned)*
+- objects with delgation *(planned)*
 - great for MapReducing, ETLing, and general data processing

 Documentation
 -------------

-blacklight uses a set of builtin operations for creating and maipulating data.
+- blacklight uses a set of builtin operations for creating and maipulating data.
 These operations are documented [in this document on Google Sheets](https://docs.google.com/spreadsheets/d/1Kz5zFMtGjBrdEHrHySFmB5UttQ6lXcKM6C-2iz5VDiM/edit?usp=sharing).

-The [examples directory](https://github.com/acook/blacklight/tree/master/examples) contains several basic scripts to get you started.
+- The [examples directory](https://github.com/acook/blacklight/tree/master/examples) contains several basic scripts to get you started.

-Also check out the `INTRODUCTION.markdown` to find out more about the underlying concepts.
+- Also check out the blacklight [Wiki](https://github.com/acook/blacklight/wiki/Meet-the-Stacks) to find out more about the underlying concepts.

 Futher Reading